-This saccharine-sweet melody by Bruno Mars, from his 2010 debut solo endeavour, Doo-Wops and Hooligans, show appreciation for a woman's beauty, no matter the circumstances.
+This saccharine-sweet melody by Bruno Mars, from his 2010 debut solo endeavour Doo-Wops and Hooligans, shows appreciation for a woman's beauty, no matter the circumstances.
 It peaked in the Billboard Top Hundred charts in many countries in August of that year.

 Acapella is vocal majesty.
 Take some time to revel in it like a vocalist, as well as enjoy old and new musical favourites.